benbrown/starterkit/readme.md

 install some front end libraries, and run all of the normal build processes to freshen up all the files.

+# Customizing the Starter Kit

+This project is intended only to be a good, generic starting point.
+Each type of project will look slightly different, and you should feel free to move files around, delete unnecessary components, and generally personalize things as necessary.

+You'll want to customize some of the specifics of Gruntfile.js, such as:

+* Specific files to watch or copy
+* Specific libraries to include in the minified libs.js
+* Any additional steps required to build
+* Running tests

 ## Useful Commands